 This is the final and most exciting step.
 After the supporting electrical work is complete, the technicians will mount the EV charging stations, connect them to the new power supply, and complete all the final wiring.
 Once everything is physically installed, the system undergoes rigorous testing.
 Each charger is commissioned and tested to confirm it’s operating correctly, communicating with the network, and meeting all safety standards.
 This final quality check ensures that when you flip the switch, your chargers are fully functional, safe, and ready to provide a seamless experience for every driver.

-Common Challenges During Installation (And How to Handle Them)
+Common Installation Challenges (And How to Handle Them)

 Installing a commercial EV charging station is an exciting step for any business, but let’s be real—it’s a construction project.
 And like any project, it can come with a few bumps in the road.
 From navigating your building’s existing electrical system to dealing with local permits, challenges can pop up.
 The key isn’t to avoid them entirely (that’s nearly impossible) but to anticipate them and have a solid plan in place.